Patriots, volunteers and scabs

 1932 Old Market Riot Map

-On Tuesday 23rd February an estimated 3,000 to 15,000 protesters from the National Unemployed Workers' Movement (NUWM) march to protest about a cut in unemployment benefits.
-The police had banned the march but the NUWM were not deterred.
-The peaceful procession followed a winding route but ended up on Old Market Street where they were faced by a double row of police with batons drawn and backed up by mounted officers at the junction with Castle Street.
-The marchers were unaware that the Chief […]
+Download a hi-res version (3mb) On Tuesday, 23rd February, an estimated 3,000 to 15,000 protesters from the National Unemployed Workers' Movement (NUWM) marched to protest about a cut in unemployment benefits.
+The police had banned the march, but the NUWM were not deterred.
+The peaceful procession followed a winding route but ended up on Old Market Street, where they were faced by a double row of police with batons drawn and backed up by mounted officers at the junction with Castle Street.
+The […]

 History Walk – Old Market March and Riot – 80th Anniversary